Travel Guide to Vacation in Istria

 Wine and food festivals.
 An inevitable part of numerous events, Istrian delicacies and authentic products also have festivals and fairs dedicated to them mostly in spring and autumn.
 For example, you can sample imaginative creations with wild asparagus from late March through April in northwestern Istria during the Days of Asparagus.
 In May you can try various olive oils and home-made products during the Oleum Olivarum in Buje or go on a wine tour during the Wine Day.
 In September head to Svetvinčentat to nibble on a selection of cheeses.
 Then in October you can join the hunt for the Istrian culinary treasure during the Truffle Days.

 Local festivals and fairs.
 In a small village inland, in a town on the coast.
 There is hardly a place in Istria that doesn’t celebrate its special day, more often than not in the summer.
-Lively music, dance, customs and irresistible Istrian food is what awaits you on such occasions.
+Lively music, dance, customs, and irresistible Istrian food are what await you on such occasions.

 Be active, feel positivity and thrill of adventure in Istria!
 Be it on land, at sea or in the air.
 Getting in shape and keeping fit cannot get better than in the breathtaking natural environment of the peninsula.